· 12 min read

 }

 Navigate to /dashboard and you will see a line chart with monthly revenue data.
 The chart renders as SVG — inspect the DOM and you will see <svg>, <path>, <circle>, and <text> elements.
-No <canvas>, no JavaScript.
+No <canvas>, no JavaScript runtime.

 Step 5: Add multiple series